Andonome/aif/fey/enchanted_places.md

 Perfect elves tell perfect stories of perfect people.
 The stories rhyme in a precise pattern, and follow the hero's journey exactly.
-However, the characters do no wrong, and have no fights, because fighting hurts people, and they never think about hurting people.
+The characters in the stories do no wrong, and have no fights, because fighting hurts people, and the storytellers never think about hurting people.

+The elven home has three chambers, for three elves, and a central area for cooking.
+Goblins occasionally visit, bringing supplies of snail-meat and stolen vegetables.
+The various cupboards also have 1D6-3 of the following items:

+- Smoked meats (usable as a day's rations).
+- Stormy moonlight from a storm, captured in a large, glass, phial (usable as a Water Ingredient).
+- Auroch hooves (usable as an Earth Ingredient)